michalCapo/toggl-wrapper/README.md

 - electron packager

 # Commands
-- yarn start: run app in development mode
+- `yarn start`: run app in development mode
-- yarn build: build packages for windows and linux (use electron packager)
+- `yarn build`: build packages for windows and linux (use electron packager)
-- yarn dist: build packages for your platform (use electron builder)
+- `yarn dist`: build packages for your platform (use electron builder)